derekmd/laravel-dusk-firefox/readme.md

 **You may not require this package** if you exclusively use Laravel Sail for development.

 Over 90% of this package's solution is focused on managing a local Geckodriver process through PHPUnit's event hooks.
-Laravel Sail replaces Chromedriver/Geckodriver with a Selenium server so the only custom code you'll require in your application a WebDriver configuration for Firefox.
-Simply
-[copy this driver() method](https://github.com/derekmd/laravel-dusk-firefox/blob/58d10303c580b120d0f70cb4a202d188c89a192b/stubs/FirefoxDuskTestCase.stub#L37-L52) into your Laravel Dusk `tests/DuskTestCase.php` file.
+Laravel Sail replaces Chromedriver/Geckodriver with a Selenium server so the only custom code you'll require in your application is a WebDriver configuration for Firefox.
+[Copy this driver() method](https://github.com/derekmd/laravel-dusk-firefox/blob/58d10303c580b120d0f70cb4a202d188c89a192b/stubs/FirefoxDuskTestCase.stub#L37-L52) into your application's `tests/DuskTestCase.php` file.
 Then use the above `docker-compose.yml` instructions to install Docker image "selenium/standalone-firefox".

 ### Mixing other development environments with Laravel Sail